MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/Get-NetworkControllerDiscovery.md

 ---
-description: The Get-NetworkControllerDiscovery cmdlet gets network discovery objects for Network Controller. external help file: Microsoft.NetworkController.Powershell.dll-help.xml Module Name: NetworkController ms.date: 09/27/2021
+description: The Get-NetworkControllerDiscovery cmdlet gets the network controller version and the versions of URIs supported by the controller. external help file: Microsoft.NetworkController.Powershell.dll-help.xml Module Name: NetworkController ms.date: 09/27/2021